 Kansas authorities find ‘items of interest’ in new search of BTK killer’s former home

-Law enforcement had leads that Dennis Rader may have buried ‘trophies’ in his former Park City home
+Dennis Rader may have buried ‘trophies’ in his former Park City home, law enforcement believe

 Authorities in Kansas say they have found “items of interest” in several cold case investigations during a search of “BTK killer” Dennis Rader’s former home.